fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-rejang.md

-## Coto Sans Rejang
+## Zoto Sans Rejang

-Coto Sans Rejang is a design for the Rejang script.
+Zoto Sans Rejang is a design for the Rejang script.

 It contains 41 glyphs and 1 OpenType features, and supports 42 characters from the Unicode blocks: Rejang.